 The earlier you start preparing, the better.
 It seems as though people are less stressed when they start preparing early.

-On the other hand, don’t be so stressed out with starting to prepare early and getting everything done that you forget to embrace the season and what it means.
+On the other hand, please don't be so stressed out with starting to prepare early and getting everything done that you forget to embrace the season and what it means.

 Follow these five tips and you'll be on your way to hosting a stress-free Thanksgiving feast.